javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 Then, using [selectors](./selectors/selectors.md) to match [dependency descriptions](./classification/classification.md), you define [**policies**](./policies/policies.mdx) that allow or disallow them.
 Each policy can combine any of the three layers from both sides of the dependency, and the dependency metadata to express a boundary.
 :::

-Because the layers are independent, a rule can mix them:
+Because the layers are independent, a policy can mix them:

 - **Models cannot import views** — `from: { element: { type: "model" } }`, `disallow: { to: { element: { type: "view" } } }`.
 - **No code may import test files** — `disallow: { to: { file: { categories: "test" } } }`.
 - **Only shared code may use the `axios` package** — `from: { element: { type: "!shared" } }`, `disallow: { to: { module: { source: "axios" } } }`.

 :::tip
 Layering is progressive.
-Start with one classification layer — elements or files — and one rule, then add the remaining layers when you need them.
+Start with one classification layer — elements or files — and one policy, then add the remaining layers when you need them.
 You only need to configure one of the two; the rest is optional.
 See [Classification](./classification/classification.md).
 :::

 ## Usage